310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% img /img/es/eventstory/schoolfestival4/10_1.jpg %}

 {% bubble Kanata %}
-Excuse meee~ I would like some fish, please~♪
+excuse meee~ i would like some fish, please~♪

-Huh?
-You do not have fish?
+huh? you do not have fish?

-Then I would like something that is like fish…♪
+then i would like something that is like fish…♪

-Ohh, there is a food stall selling taiyaki over there, I see~ Tai are tasty, so I like it.
+ohh, there is a food stall selling taiyaki over there, i see~ tai are tasty, so i like it.

-Thank you for the information~
+thank you for the information~
 {% endbubble %}

 {% bubble Sora %}